KarolS/millfork/docs/abi/undefined-behaviour.md

 * when using modifying operators: calling functions on the right-hand-side index expression than modify any of the variables used on the left hand side

+* jumping across the scope of for loop that uses a fixed list or across functions

 The above list is not exhaustive.